MicroMentor celebrates the incredible work mentors bring to the community through their professional expertise and generous donation to mentoring.

 Sana is a Jordanian certified coach, trainer, and project manager who uses her fifteen years plus of professional experience to mentor over 50 entrepreneurs from all over the world.
 What motivates Sana?
 Seeing great ideas turn into real businesses and watching entrepreneurs generate income for themselves.

-After Sana raised her children and led a successful nine year career as a translator in the micro tourism and health care industries, she returned to school to receive her MBA from the German Jordanian University.
+After Sana raised her children and led a successful nine-year career as a translator in the medical tourism and healthcare industries, she returned to school to receive her MBA from the German Jordanian University.
 Soon after, Sana entered a new field: consultancy and human resources for organization development and business strategy.

 Armed with knowledge, skill, and experience, Sana noticed that unemployment was a serious concern for many Jordanians in Amman, where she is based.
 When she discovered MicroMentor through a Facebook ad, she was excited at the economic opportunity entrepreneurship could offer those who embarked on their small business journey.